| What is Chiropractic? |

 1992: LUMBAR SPINE SYMPOSIUM

-Sponsored by National Chiropractic College, Chicago,
+Sponsored by National Chiropractic College, Chicago, IL.

 1990: MARKEY LOW BACK SYNDROME